AbidAhmed2018831062/AbidAhmed2018831062/README.md

 ## Hello, I am Abid 👋

-### I am reading at Software Engineering, Shahjalal University of Sciene and Technology, Sylhet.
+### I am studying in Software Engineering, Shahjalal University of Sciene and Technology, Sylhet.

 <!--
 **AbidAhmed2018831062/AbidAhmed2018831062** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.